contao/docs/docs/dev/framework/request-tokens.md

 }
 ```

-For Symfony controllers or servcies you need the `FormFactoryInterface`, the `ContaoCsrfTokenManager` service
+Otherwise you need the `FormFactoryInterface`, the `ContaoCsrfTokenManager` service  and the `contao.csrf_token_name` parameter
-and the `contao.csrf_token_name` parameter from the container.
+from the container:

 ```php
 use Contao\CoreBundle\Csrf\ContaoCsrfTokenManager;